sql-machine-learning/elasticdl/docs/designs/ps_design.md

 # Design Doc: Parameter Server
 This document is about the parameter server of ElasticDL.
 ElasticDL is a Kubernetes-native and fault-tolerable distributed deep learning system.

-## Overview
+## Background
 The parameter server (PS) is one of the two commonly-used mechanisms for gradient aggregation and model updates in deep learning.
 The other one is AllReduce, about which we will talk in other design documents.

 In PS mechanism, machines are designated as three roles, one master, multiple workers and a PS with one or more PS instances.
 In the training process, workers pull parameters from the PS and push gradients to the PS.
 The PS should update model parameters using gradients received.

-There are two problems with the single instance PS:

-* For models with huge embedding tables, model parameters may not fit in the memory of a single process.
-This is especially common in recommending and ranking models.
-In these models, embedding tables might be up to terabytes and non-embedding parameters are able to fit in a single process.
-This inspires us to do model parallelism.
-* Communication and I/O bandwidth between workers and the PS may limit the training speed.
-Multiple workers may pull parameters or push gradients at the same time.
-However, the bandwidth of a single machine is limited.
-Thus, with single PS instance, communication may be the bottleneck, especially when using a large number of workers or using a big model.
-This insipres us to use multiple PS instances.

-Therefore, ElasticDL proposes to implement a PS with multiple PS instances and adopt model parallelism by placing each prarameter of the model on one of the PS instances.
-Such distribution is known as model sharding.
-In this setup, we can solve the first problem and alleviate the second problem:

-* For models with large embedding tables, every PS instance only contains a subset of embedding parameters.
-Every worker only contains all non-embedding parameters and embedding parameters that are used in one iteration, which only account for a small proportion of the embedding parameters.
-Thus, parameters on every PS instance and every worker can fit in the memory of single process.
-* Everytime workers pull parameters (or push gradients), it communicates with all the PS instances to get all model parameters (or push all gradients).
-Thus if the PS have *N* instances, each worker only uses *1/N* bandwidth of each PS instance.
-Therefore, the PS with multiple PS instances can alleviate the communication bottleneck.

-Also, using the PS with multiple PS instances can benefit performance through accelerating communication, because workers pull parameters concurrently from all the PS nodes, rather than pulling them serially in the single PS node setting.
+It is noticeable that most designs use multiple PS instances to form a *service* in each job.
+These instances can collaboratively maintain large models with model sharding.
+Sometimes, even when the model is not very big, users still want multiple PS instances to benefit performance, because a single PS instance might become the bottleneck of communication and computation.

-In the literature, we see works about parameter server designs that handle large models and improve performance.
+In literatures, we see works about parameter server designs that handle large models and improve performance.
 However, ElasticDL needs an additional property -- fault-tolerance.
 The rest of the document will focus on how to achieve the three goals simultaneously:

 1. model sharding
 2. high performance